Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Experiments

 As a real-data example, we consider a precipitation data set that contain US annual precipitation summaries for year 1995 \citep[$d=2$ and $n=5776$, available online, see][]{Vanhatalo+Riihimaki+Hartikainen+Jylanki+Vehtari:2013}.
 The observation locations are shown on a map in Figure~\ref{fig:precipitation-locations}.

 We limit the number of inducing inputs and spectral points to $m=128,192,\ldots,512$.
-For the new method we additionally consider ranks $m = 1024,1536, \ldots, 4096$, and show that this causes a computational burden of the same order as the conventional sparse GP methods with smaller $m$s.
+For the our Hilbert-GP method we additionally consider ranks $m = 1024,1536, \ldots, 4096$, and show that this causes a computational burden of the same order as the conventional sparse GP methods with smaller $m$s.
+To avoid boundary effects, the domain was extended by 10\% outside the inputs in each direction.

 In order to demonstrate the computational benefits of the proposed model, we also present the running time of the GP inference (including hyperparameter optimization).
 All methods were implemented under a similar framework in the GPstuff package, and they all employ similar reformulations for numerical stability.
 The key difference in the evaluation times comes from hyperparameter optimization, where SOR, DTC, VAR, FIC, and SSGP scale as $\O(nm^2)$ for each evaluation of the marginal likelihood.
 The proposed reduced-rank method scales as $\O(m^3)$ for each evaluation (after an initial cost of $\O(nm^2)$).